 Sanctuary, both in terms of its significance and its associated practices has evolved dramatically over the years.
 Today, discussions of sanctuary focus largely on the idea of sanctuary cities to protect undocumented migrants, and increasingly as a tool for racial and economic justice.

 Historically, sanctuary was associated with acts of hospitality (kindness to strangers), kinship practices and legal practices that moderated the excesses of criminal justice systems in Ancient Greece and Rome as well as in Medieval Europe.
 The sites of sanctuary varied as well.
-In Ancient Greece, sanctuaries were often undefined spaces such as caves, springs and mountain peaks.
-There were also spaces, such as Kos (pictured to the left), where sanctuary was ritualized and thefore more formal.
-In Medieval England, chartered sanctuaries such as Westminster Abbey afforded protection to individuals in flight from the law could seek, and receive protection.
+In Ancient Greece, sanctuaries were often isolated: located in caves and mountain peaks.
+There were also spaces, such as Kos (pictured to the left), where sanctuary was ritualized and therefore more formal.
+In Medieval England, chartered sanctuaries such as Westminster Abbey afforded protection to individuals in flight from the law and would-be avengers.

 The character, and spaces, of sanctuary have changed over time raising questions about the nature of sanctuary, and society, more broadly.
 The "Sites of Sanctuary" research project documents and analyses changes in the scope and practice of sanctuary in Canada from the 1800s to the present.

 Canada deports Scarborough residents to Guatemala with Canadian son, 7

 ICE tried to fine immigrants living in sanctuary churches.
 Now, it’s backing down.

 Montréal ne se décrira plus comme une ville sanctuaire